A.B., Princeton University

 Soprano (opera/oratorio/concert), voice teacher, Alexander Technique teacher.

 I appear regularly in concert at Wellesley and elsewhere; oratorio is a particular specialty of mine, but I also perform in opera and recital.
-I also frequently am invited to Longy, NEC and other schools to teach workshops on Alexander Technique, especially for singers and other performers.
-I maintain a private voice and Alexander Technique studio in Needham, where I reside with my husband and our very doted-upon black cat, Kingston.
+I also frequently am invited to Longy, New England Conservatory, and other schools to teach workshops on Alexander Technique, especially for singers and other performers.
+I also maintain a private voice and Alexander Technique studio in Needham.